What is a Bond? Corporate, Municipal, Treasury, Government Bonds

 Neither is better; they serve different purposes.
 Stocks offer higher growth potential but more risk.
 Bonds typically provide more stability and predictable income.
 Many investors use both to create a balanced portfolio, managing risk while seeking returns.

-Hi there 👋🏼 I'm Dan, an experienced professional with over 25 years in institutional trading and investing.
-My expertise lies in investment allocations, helping clients overcome financial challenges, and understanding their unique needs.
+Dan is an experienced professional with over 25 years in institutional trading and investing.
+His expertise lies in investment allocations, helping clients overcome financial challenges, and understanding their unique needs.
+As a financial advisor, Dan prioritizes building strong, trusting relationships through empathy, open dialogue, and a deep connection.
+Regardless of financial standing, he is dedicated to assisting clients in achieving their goals.